wellcomecollection/platform/archive/README.md

 # Archive Storage Service

-Work on the new archove storage service.
+Work on the new archive storage service.